One driver’s dream will become reality in the Daytona 500

 Six talented rookies will be heard from before the day is over.

-One thing is guaranteed, the winner will never forget a detail of the day.
+One thing is guaranteed, the winner will never forget the detail of the day.

 “I remember so much about that evening,” said the 2008 champion, Ryan Newman.
 “It was so special to me and I don’t remember any part of it that I wish I would have done differently.
 You just live in that moment and I would love to feel that moment again.”